 Vaults also keep your precious metals stored in the appropriate conditions, such as having the proper moisture and temperature control.

-Keeping your gold bullion secured in a vault instead of your home means you get the peace of mind of knowing that if your house got broken into, you wouldn’t lose such a substantial investment.
+Keeping your gold bullion secured in a secure and safe storage vault instead of your home means you get the peace of mind of knowing that if your house got broken into, you wouldn’t lose such a substantial investment.

-You should never consider storing your gold bullions in a safety deposit box, as these are not FDIC secured and are subject to bank regulations.
+You should never consider storing your gold bars in safe deposit boxes, as these are not FDIC secured and are subject to bank regulations.

-You also have limits on when you can gain access to your safety deposit box, meaning if it’s a bank holiday, you won’t be able to get into your box, even if it’s an emergency.
+You also have limits on when you can gain access to a bank's safe deposit box, meaning if it’s a bank holiday, you won’t be able to get into your box, even if it’s an emergency.

 6 IRS Approved Depository Vaults

 Precious metals have a lot of value, so it’s understandable why there are limited government-approved financial institutions that can store metal bullions.

 We’re going to look at six out of seven of the world’s only IRS approved precious metal depositories.